 Often a simple phone call to a customer can change the negative to a positive, which obviously changes the tone of the complaint.
 As mentioned earlier, this demonstrates genuine concern by the brand.
 However, once the issue has been resolved – it is important that the brand goes back to the public forum and share how the matter has been resolved (Source: Social Media Today).

 One crucial thing to remember is that the brand is not only speaking to the complainant about their issue, but to whoever can access the page on which the feedback was posted.
 Conversations (i.e. messages) that happen online or on social media are easy to track, this then makes it easy for brands to follow up and even draw insights of how long it takes for your brand’s community manager to respond.
 This is very important as it also shows other clients how the brand manages issues.

 So, what’s the gist of all of this?
 Well, firstly, allowing clients to comment and provide feedback encourages brand mentions.
 Customers talking about your brand online increases visibility, which further leads to engagement.
 This makes it even more important that negative comments are turned into positive comments so that when clients search for your brand, this positive sentiment is reinforced (Source: Red & Yellow School of Creative Business).

 Clients will appreciate the brand even more if it is able to reach out and have their concerns and queries addressed quickly and by an actual person behind a computer screen.
 Which then begs the question “are telephone call centres are relevant in the age of social media?”
 Social customer care also provides brands with a platform to do what is called ‘social listening’ that enables them to gauge the sentiment around its product or service through listening to clients’ or potential clients’ conversations.

+They do this by identifying keywords associated with the brand’s service or product offering and then search for these keywords on the various social media platforms or by using paid social media tools.
 In conclusion and according to Social Media Examiner, it is important to identify problems before they escalate – this ensures positive brand sentiment and can help your brand identify opportunities to improve or explore new areas of business or solve problems for clients.